This site requires a more recent version of Adobe Flash Player to function properly.

 Below are key drivers of Pandora's value that present opportunities for upside or downside to the current Trefis price estimate for Pandora:

 - Increased growth rate of Pandora's active users: We currently expect Pandora's active user base to continue increasing over the remaining Trefis forecast period even though we expect the growth to decelerate over time.
 However certain factors such as mobile internet usage growth, Pandora's expanding sales force, the company's foray into the automobile segment, additional content, and most importantly, international expansion can lead to an increase in the growth rate of Pandora users.
-If these factors can grow Pandora's active user base to a level 10% higher than what we currently forecast, there can be more than 10% upside to the Trefis price estimate.
+If these factors can grow Pandora's active user base to a level 20% higher than what we currently forecast, there can close to 15% upside to the Trefis price estimate.

 - Increased content acquisition costs could offset Pandora's ad revenue: Content acquisition expenses principally consist of royalties paid for streaming music to the listeners.
 While internet radio royalty fees are expected to rise with time, increasing number of users and increasing listener hours will also require Pandora to pay more royalties in the per track fee agreement.
-Pandora maybe be unable to favorably renegotiate royalty rates with the Copyright Board.
-If this implies that Pandora can not bring down these costs (as % of revenues) from current levels, there could be about 40% downside to Trefis price estimate.
+Pandora has managed to negotiate the royalty rate somewhat its way and is trying hard to get direct licensing deals for better rate certainty.
+However, if the company still fails to effectively monetize its platform and grow revenues faster than expenses, failing to bring down content costs as percentage of revenues below 53%, there can be about 20% downside to our price estimate.

 For additional details, select a driver above or select a division from the interactive Trefis split for Pandora at the top of the page.

 Pandora is a leader in internet radio in the U.S. and stands out in its ability to offer a unique and personalized internet radio experience to listeners.
 By analyzing the intrinsic qualities of music the firm is able to create stations and then adapts playlists in real-time based on user feedback.
-In April 2013, Pandora crossed 200 million registered users.
-The company held close to 70% share of the U.S. internet radio market at the end of 2012.
+Pandora has over 200 million registered users and more than 82 million active users.

 At the heart of Pandora is its Music Genome Project and its specialized algorithms for generating playlists.
 This technology delivers music based on each individual's preference and taste.
-The extensive musicological database of the Music Genome Project has been meticulously built by a team of professional musicians and musicologists analyzing up to 450 attributes for every song in their vast collection, to capture the fundamental musical properties of each recording.
-Pandora's Music Genome has over over 800,000 songs from over 80,000 artists.
+The extensive musicological database of the Music Genome Project has been meticulously built by a team of professional musicians and musicologists analyzing up hundreds of attributes for every song in their vast collection, to capture the fundamental musical properties of each recording.

 Pandora's major source of revenue are through advertisements it serves on its mobile and web platform.
 Pandora provides a great marketing platform for advertisers.
 Some of its salient features include: